EpistasisLab/regens/README.md

 0.5
 ```

-As before, both `input_files/major_minor_assign.txt` and `input_files/SNP_phenotype_map.txt` are both optional.
+As before, both `input_files/major_minor_assignments.txt` and `input_files/SNP_phenotype_map.txt` are both optional.
-If they are not specified, then all SNPs will have the minor allele equal 1 so that the homozygous minor genotype equals 2, and all SNP_phenotype maps will be regular.
+If they are not specified, then all genotypes of individual SNPs will have the standard (AA = 0, Aa = 1, and aa = 2) encoding.

-For each SNP ID, `input_files/major_minor_assign.txt` specifies whether the minor allele or the major allele equals 1, and correspondingly, whether homozygous minor or homozygous major equals 2.
+For each SNP ID, `input_files/major_minor_assignments.txt` specifies whether or not untransformed genotypes of individual SNPs follow the (AA = 2, Aa = 1, and aa = 0) encoding.
 CAUTION: In general, if a SNP appears in two different effects, then it may safely have different major/minor assignments in different effects.
 However, if a SNP appears twice in the same effect, then make sure it has the same major/minor assignment within that effect, or that effect may equal 0 depending on the map functions that are used on the SNP.